 Now we can use the algorithm from part (a) to determine, in polynomial time, whether the resulting DNF formula is satisfiable.
-We have just solved ${3SAT}$ in polynomial time.
-Since ${3SAT}$ is NP-hard, we must conclude that P=NP!
+We have just solved 3SAT in polynomial time.
+Since 3SAT is NP-hard, we must conclude that P=NP!

 - 4. The problem ALLORNOTHING3SAT asks, given a 3CNF boolean formula, whether there is an assignment to the variables such that each clause either has three TRUE literals or has three FALSE literals. - (a) Describe a polynomial-time algorithm to solve ALLORNOTHING3SAT. - (b) But 3SAT is NP-hard!
-Why doesn't the existence of this algorithm prove that P=NP? - 5. (a) Suppose you are given a magic black box that can determine in polynomial time, given an arbitrary weighted graph G, the length of the shortest Hamiltonian cycle in G. Describe and analyze a polynomial-time algorithm that computes, given an arbitrary weighted graph G, the shortest Hamiltonian cycle in G, using this magic black box as a subroutine.
+Why doesn't the existence of this algorithm prove that P=NP? - 5. (a) Suppose you are given a magic black box that can determine in polynomial time, given an arbitrary weighted graph G, the length of the shortest Hamiltonian cycle in G. Describe and analyze a polynomial-time algorithm that computes, given an arbitrary weighted graph G, the shortest Hamiltonian cycle in G, using this magic black box as a subroutine. - (b) Suppose you are given a magic black box that can determine in polynomial time, given an arbitrary graph G, the number of vertices in the largest complete subgraph of G. Describe and analyze a polynomial-time algorithm that computes, given an arbitrary graph G, a complete subgraph of G of maximum size, using this magic black box as a subroutine.

-- (b) Suppose you are given a magic black box that can determine in polynomial time, given an arbitrary graph G, the number of vertices in the largest complete subgraph of G. Describe and analyze a polynomial-time algorithm that computes, given an arbitrary graph G, a complete subgraph of G of maximum size, using this magic black box as a subroutine. - (c) Suppose you are given a magic black box that can determine in polynomial time, given an arbitrary graph G, whether G is 3-colorable.
+- (c) Suppose you are given a magic black box that can determine in polynomial time, given an arbitrary graph G, whether G is 3-colorable.
 Describe and analyze a polynomial-time algorithm that either computes a proper 3-coloring of a given graph or correctly reports that no such coloring exists, using the magic black box as a subroutine.
 [Hint: The input to the magic black box is a graph.
-Just a graph.
+Only a graph.
 Vertices and edges.
 Nothing else.] - (d) Suppose you are given a magic black box that can determine in polynomial time, given an arbitrary boolean formula Φ, whether Φ is satisfiable.
 Describe and analyze a polynomial-time algorithm that either computes a satisfying assignment for a given boolean formula or correctly reports that no such assignment exists, using the magic black box as a subroutine. - (e) Suppose you are given a magic black box that can determine in polynomial time, given an arbitrary set X of positive integers, whether X can be partitioned into two sets A and B such that $\sum A = \sum B$ .
-Describe and analyze a polynomial-time algorithm that either computes an equal partition of a given set of positive integers or correctly reports that no such partition exists, using the magic black box as a subroutine. - (f) Suppose you are given a magic black box that can determine in polynomial time, given an arbitrary extended regular expression R, whether R matches any string.
-Describe and analyze a polynomial-time algorithm that either finds a single string that matches a given extended regular expression or correctly reports that no such string exists, using the magic black box as a subroutine. - 6. (a) Describe a polynomial-time reduction from PARTITION to SUBSETSUM. - (b) Describe a polynomial-time reduction from SUBSETSUM to PARTITION. - 7. (a) Describe a polynomial-time reduction from UNDIRECTEDHAMILTONIAN-Cycle to DirectedHamiltonianCycle. - (b) Describe a polynomial-time reduction from DIRECTEDHAMILTONIAN-Cycle to UNDIRECTEDHAMILTONIANCYCLE. - 8. (a) Describe a polynomial-time reduction from the HAMILTONIANPATH problem to HAMILTONIANCYCLE.
+Describe and analyze a polynomial-time algorithm that either computes an equal partition of a given set of positive integers or correctly reports that no such partition exists, using the magic black box as a subroutine. - (f) Suppose you are given a magic black box that can determine in polynomial time, given an arbitrary generalized regular expression R (as defined just before the Exercises), whether R matches any string.
+Describe and analyze a polynomial-time algorithm that either finds a single string that matches a given generalized regular expression or correctly reports that no such string exists, using the magic black box as a subroutine.